 Though every employee is different, there are steps workplaces and individual employees can take to ensure a more productive workday for all.

 • Take breaks.
-Research shows that taking breaks, and coming back to tasks after, do not hinder performance.
+Research shows that taking breaks and coming back to tasks after do not hinder performance.
 In fact, breaks are shown to increase focus and motivation for the task at hand.

 • Set self-imposed deadlines.
 All workplaces have real, tangible deadlines for projects.
-Though, some of these deadlines may be months away from when a task is started.
+However, some of these deadlines may be months away from when a task is started.
 For this reason, it’s helpful for employees to set self-imposed deadlines.

 • Engage in less multitasking.
 Though it may seem counterproductive, engaging in less multitasking in the workplace boosts productivity.
 When employees are encouraged to only focus on one task at a time, they can exert their full efforts, making tasks quicker and producing higher quality end results.